jpreese/CSharpUnitTestingBestPractices/README.md

 - **Isolated**.
 Unit tests are standalone and can be run in isolation and have no dependencies on any outside factors such as a file system or database.
 - **Repeatable**.
 Running a unit test should be consistent with its results, that is, it always returns the same result if you do not change anything in between runs.
 - **Self-Checking**.
 The test should be able to automatically detect if it passed or failed without any human interaction.
 - **Timely**.
-A unit test and the code being tested should not take a disproportionally long time to write.
-[//]: # (robkeim: I read this in two different ways: 1.
-A unit test shouldn't take a disproportionally long time to write compared to the code.
-If that's what you're going for I'd provide some guideline on "disproportionally"... maybe 1.5x the cost of writing the code?
-2. Writing a block of work - code and test - shouldn't take a "long" time.
-In that case as well, I'd provide another guideline.
-If your work unit takes longer than 2 days it should be broken into smaller, more managable sub-components.)
+A unit test should not take a disproportionally long time to write compared to the code being tested.
+If you find testing the code taking a large amount of time compared to writing the code, reconsider a design that is more testable.

 ## Lets Speak the Same Language
 The term *mock* is unfortunately very misused when talking about testing.
 The following defines the most common types of *fakes* when writing unit tests: